salykova/salykova.github.io/_posts/2024-07-01-matmul-cpu.markdown

 ## Multithreading

 There are indeed many loops that can be potentially parallelized.
 To achieve high-performance, we want to parallelize both packing and arithmetic operations.
 Let's start with the arithmetic operations.
 The 5th, 4th, 3rd loops around the micro-kernel iterate over matrix dimensions in chunks of cache block sizes $n_c$, $k_c$, $m_c$.
 To efficiently parallelize the loops and keep all threads busy, we want number of iterations (=matrix dimension / cache block size) to be at least = number of threads (generally, the more the better).
 In other words, the input matrix dimension should be at least = number of threads  * cache block size.
 As we discussed earlier, we also want cache blocks to fully occupy the corresponding cache levels.
-On modern CPUs, this second requirement results in cache block sizes of thousand(s) of elements.
-For example, on my Ryzen 7700, cache block sizes of $n_c=1535$, $m_c=1024, k_c=2000$ attain the best performance in the single-threaded case.
-Given the number of available threads on Ryzen 7700, $Nthreads=16$, we need input matrices with dimensions of at least $2000 \times 16$ to be able to distribute the work over all threads.
+On modern CPUs, the second requirement results in cache block sizes of thousand(s) of elements.
+For example, on my Ryzen 7700, cache block sizes of $n_c=1535$, $m_c=1024, k_c=2000$ attain the best performance in the single-threaded scenario.
+Given the number of available cores on Ryzen 7700, $Nthreads=8$, we need input matrices with dimensions of at least $2000 \times 8$ to be able to distribute the work over all cores.

 ![](/assets/matmul_cpu/blis_design.png){:style="display:block; margin-left:auto; margin-right:auto"}